 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

-Finally, if you are planning to retire in Massachusetts, this neighborhood should be on your must-see list.
+In addition, if you are planning to retire in Massachusetts, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Massachusetts, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.7% of neighborhoods in MA.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.8% of neighborhoods in MA.
 If a Massachusetts retirement is in your future, this neighborhood should be one of the places you visit.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for urban sophisticates.

 is also pretty special linguistically.
 Significantly, 3.4% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.8% of the neighborhoods in America.